-- Facet syndrome is another cause of low back pain that may be associated with radiation of pain to structures outside the confines of the lumbosacral spine.
+- Facet syndrome is another cause of low back pain associated with radiation of pain to structures outside the confines of the lumbosacral spine.

 - Degeneration of articular structures in the facet joint causes pain to develop.

-- In most circumstances, the pain is localized over the area of the affected joint and is aggravated by extension of the spine (standing).
+- In most circumstances, the pain is localized over the affected joint area and is aggravated by extension of the spine (standing).

-- The areas of sclerotome affected show the same embryonic origin as the degenerated facet joint.
+- The areas of sclerotome affected show the same embryonic origin as the degenerated facet joints.

-- Patients with pain secondary to facet joint disease may have relief of symptoms with apophyseal injection of a long-acting local anesthetic.
+- Patients with pain secondary to facet joint disease may relieve symptoms with the apophyseal injection of a long-acting local anesthetic.

-- The true role of facet joint disease in the production of back and leg pain remains to be determined.
+- The true role of facet joint disease in back and leg pain production remains to be determined.

-- Other mechanical causes of sciatica include congentenial abnormalites of the lumbar nerve roots, external compression of the sciatic nerve (wallet in a back pants pocket), and muscular compression of the nerve (piriformis syndrome).
+- Other mechanical causes of sciatica include congenital abnormalities of the lumbar nerve roots, external compression of the sciatic nerve (wallet in a back pants pocket), and muscular compression (piriformis syndrome).

 - Medical causes of sciatica (neural tumors or infections, for example) are usually associated with systemic symptoms in addition to nerve pain in a sciatic distribution.